Grant announcement: Marketing and distribution support

 How to apply?

-Applicants fill in an application in the online application system that consists of an electronic application form and the necessary appendices that are uploaded into the system.
+Applicants fill in an application in the application system that consists of an electronic application form and the necessary appendices that are uploaded into the system.

 Obligatory application appendices: